corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/tvu-cli.md

 ### `-e`, `--error-dir-path`

-A directory path where the utility registers errors.
-The utility can register errors in a provided file path as well as create separate error-registration files for all verification and deserialization errors for every `signedTransactionId` in a `<signedTransactionId>.dat` file.
-These files are then zipped as an `ErrorDirPath/<currentTimestamp>.zip`.
-If this parameter is missing, then the current directory is taken as the `ErrorDirPath` value.

-{{< note >}}
-`-e` or `--error-dir-path` must be a directory or an exception is thrown.
-{{< /note >}}
+A directory where the utility stores information about transactions it failed to process.
+The data files describing all failed transactions are captured in a `.zip` file whose name is the timestamp of when the file was generated.
+If not specified, the current working directory is assumed.

 ### `-f`, `--config-file`